ConvertKit/convertkit-wordpress/readme.txt

 ### 1.5.3 2018-03-08
 * Added a default form setting for post categories
+* Clean up logging
+* Remove admin ajax calls from each page load
+* Remove api calls from the dashboard list posts page
+* Add dependency to javascript enqueue to fix javascript error on landing pages

 ### 1.5.2 2017-11-30
 * Fixed plugin settings link